 They Won’t Learn About Money in School

-Kids will spend 13 years in the school system, kindergarten through high school.
-While they’ll learn all about higher level math, poetry, protecting the environment, and high minded scientific theories, by the time they finish, they probably won’t learn how to do something so much more fundamental, like balance a checkbook.
+Kids will spend 13 years in the school system, from kindergarten through high school.
+While they’ll learn all about higher-level math, poetry, protecting the environment, and high-minded scientific theories, by the time they finish, they probably won’t learn how to do something so much more fundamental, like balancing a checkbook.

-Education purists may argue that the true purpose of school is to expose children to theories in an effort to stimulate their problem solving skills.
-But, I think we generally count on the schools to do much more.
+Education purists may argue that the true purpose of school is to expose children to theories to stimulate their problem-solving skills.
+But, we generally count on the schools to do much more.
 Children are taught how to get along with others in appropriate ways (like bullying policies), their own reproductive capabilities (sex education), and even the importance of punctuality.

 They Won’t Learn About Money in College

-Unless Junior takes a personal finance course, he’s unlikely to get a financial education in college either.
-This despite an investment of four or more years, and tens of thousands of dollars in tuition and fees.
-It’s hardly a surprise then that so many young people graduate from college deep in debt, and often ascribe their situations to complete ignorance.
-Given the lack of education in the area of personal finance, that seems to be a legitimate claim.
+Unless Junior takes a personal finance course, he’s unlikely to get financial education in college either.
+This is despite an investment of four or more years and tens of thousands of dollars in tuition and fees.
+It’s hardly a surprise then that so many young people graduate from college deep in debt and often ascribe their situations to complete ignorance.
+Given the lack of education in personal finance, that seems to be a legitimate claim.

 You would think that somewhere between kindergarten and undergrad, there would be at least some semi-regular course curriculum in personal finance.
 Alas, there isn’t.
-Your children won’t learn about money in elementary school, middle school, high school, or college.
+Your children won’t learn about money in elementary, middle school, high school, or college.

 The moral of the story: don’t count on your kids learning about money at any level of the education system.

 According to the A.C.
 Nielsen Company, kids watch TV for an average of 3.5 hours per day.
 That’s roughly half the time they spend in school on a typical weekday.
 It amounts to about 24 hours per week, meaning that TV significantly influences what kids are learning – or not learning.